 Your ingredients fall into a few categories:

 - FLAVORING BOTANICALS: These add depth and layers of complexity, and they contribute to a more flavorful experience overall.
-Our (dried) lemon peel, orange peel, and rhubarb root bring style to the overall taste.
+(Dried) lemon peel, orange peel, and rhubarb root bring style to the overall taste.
 (Note: This is dried rhubarb root, different from fresh rhubarb stalks available in grocery stores.)

 - COLOR: As for that bright red color associated with Campari?
 Until recently, this color came from dried cochineal beetles, though today it’s produced using artificial coloring.
 What a world!
-Carmine or beetles are still available for your recipe, but you may also go with red food coloring for an easier time of it.
+Carmine or beetles are sometimes still available online, but you may also go with red food coloring for an easier time of it.

 You can order all of your ingredients from the following online stores: